Conditioning

 injury incidence for the Club as a whole seems to be broadly in line with that

-reported in various scientific studies including those focussed on professional
+reported in various scientific studies, including those focused on professional

 players.

-It is obviously unwise to attach too much significance to
+It is unwise to attach too much significance to

-that it is very unlikely to be attributable to mere chance.
-Therefore it is
+that it is doubtful to be attributable to mere chance.
+Therefore, it is

-necessary to explore possible reasons for this very favourable outcome.
+necessary to explore the reasons for this very favourable outcome.
 I

 believe that there were three relevant factors at work: